Degrees & Certificates

-Our Master's of Engineering in Systems Engineering requires a minimum of 30 credit hours of course work.
-A thesis or project is required for a Master's of Engineering in Systems Engineering.
+Master of Engineering in Systems Engineering consists of 10 courses (equivalent to 30 credits).
+Additionally, at least 3 credits and up to 6 credits, must be applied towrads a thesis or a project.
 An undergraduate degree in engineering or related disciplines with a "B" average or better from an accredited college or university is generally required for graduate study in our Master of Engineering.
 Outstanding applicants in other areas may be conditionally admitted subject to the satisfactory completion of several ramp courses or introductory courses within the specific program.

 The School of Systems and Enterprises offers many four course, 12-credit Graduate Certificate programs geared to practitioners and students who:

 - Are interested in improving their current skills and technical competencies,